yunsi-goh/2023-AIAP-Technical-Assessment/README.md

      to create complex decision boundary in hyperplane.
    * Less affected by outliers as the margin can be adjusted to ignore some outliers (which were not removed during preprocessing).
-   * Works with multiclass classification and regression (since there are 3 target label ticket types)
+   * Works with multiclass classification (since there are 3 target label ticket types)
    * Generalizes well and minimizes overfitting via regularization.
    * Linear kernel can provide feature importance information.